joelchan24/node_Handlebars/README.md

 it is an application using several tools of node and working with Express

-execute this command to deploy projec
+execute this command to deploy project
 ```
 npm install